 Many home remedies claim to get rid of urinary tract infections but, often, there is no research to back them up.
 So, is it true that baking soda can help to treat these conditions?

 A urinary tract infection (UTI) is an infection in any part of the urinary tract, including the bladder, urethra, ureters, and kidneys.
-UTIs are among the most common infections treated in emergency rooms in the United States.
+UTIs are among the

 Some people experience recurrent UTIs, which prompts them to look for alternatives to antibiotic medications.
 Drinking a small amount of baking soda, or sodium bicarbonate, mixed with water is a home remedy that some people have tried for UTIs.